Jas-hudson/kickstarter-analysis/Readme.md

 - Outcomes based on Funding Goals

 - Limitations of this dataset
+  - Marketing budget
+  - Type of advertising utilized
+  - Geographical location and population of campaign cities
+  - Demographic of backers  -

 - Possible tables and/or graphs to consider for further analysis